Staffing Management

 Federal guidance on the subject of lunch breaks is slim to none – but state laws concerning paid and unpaid breaks vary.

-It’s important to understand what state-specific rules do and do not apply to your business.
-While these rules can be convoluted, it is actually quite easy to comply these days with the right scheduling software in place.
+It’s important to stay up-to-date on break rules in your state, especially heading into a new year.
+While rest break rules can be convoluted, they are actually quite easy to comply with these days with the right payroll software and scheduling system in place.

 Federal break laws